PasiKoodaa/Screen-Analysis-Overlay/README.md

 # Screen Analysis Overlay

-This application provides a transparent overlay for real-time image analysis using KoboldCPP.
+This application provides a transparent overlay for real-time image analysis using KoboldCPP or Ollama.
 It captures screenshots of a selected region or the entire screen and analyzes them using AI, providing descriptions and alerts based on user-defined conditions.
 Currently only Windows compatible.